Florida State University and the College of Music offer many funding opportunities to offset the cost of your education.

 OUT-OF-STATE TUITION REDUCTION SCHOLARSHIP

 Awarded to all non-Florida resident, undergraduate, College of Music students.
-The total amount of this award is a 50% reduction (waiver) of the out-of-state portion of tuition, valued at approximately $241 per semester hour ($7,222 based on 30 semester hours for the academic year).
+The minimum amount of this award is a 50% waiver of the out-of-state portion of tuition, but many students will qualify for a 100% waiver of the out-of-state portion of tuition.
+Based on a full-time enrollment of 30 credit hours per year, the 50% waiver is valued at $7,222 per year, and the 100% waiver is valued at $14,444 per year.
 The waiver amount is only applied toward tuition and does not include other fees, nor does it apply toward study-abroad programs.
-Some non-Florida residents may also qualify for a full Out-of-State tuition waiver.

 UNIVERSITY FELLOWSHIPS FOR GRADUATE STUDENTS